Skip to main content

 The value of a lab result lies not in a single number but in its context within your body’s interconnected systems and your personal health history.

-The architecture of these programs ∞ from the third-party administration and to the legal limits on incentives ∞ is built around a single, guiding principle.
+The architecture of these programs ∞ from the third-party administration and data aggregation to the legal limits on incentives ∞ is built around a single, guiding principle.
 The goal is to promote health awareness and provide resources for the workforce without compromising the fundamental right to privacy for each individual employee.

 Academic